Arctic Fox 1200X1200

 Climate change has historically affected the range and distribution of Arctic foxes.
 Hunting for furs has also been a long term threat; in recent years the fur hunting industry has declined, which means pressures have also subsided.

-Competition and other associated problems (such as disease transmission, predation of kits, and interbreeding) with the presence of other species such as the eed fox and domestic dogs is having a dramatic effect on some populations.
+Competition and other associated problems (such as disease transmission, predation of kits, and interbreeding) with the presence of other species such as the red fox and domestic dogs is having a dramatic effect on some populations.

 Distribution

-Found throughout the Arctic in tundra habitats within North America, Asia and Northern Europe.
+Arctic foxes are found throughout the Arctic in tundra habitats within North America, Asia and Northern Europe.

 Diet